Article I –Name

 Section 2 – Length of Term

-The Vice President, who is also President-Elect, shall be elected by the membership for a one-year term as Vice President and shall serve the subsequent year as President.
+The Vice President / President-Elect, shall be elected by the membership for a one-year term as Vice President and shall serve the subsequent year as President.
 The Secretary and the Treasurer shall be elected by the membership for a two-year term.
+The Secretary shall be elected in the even-numbered years and the Treasurer shall be elected in the odd-numbered years.
 The Immediate Past President shall serve a one-year term following the year of his or her presidency.
 The terms of office shall begin on July 1.
 All officers are eligible to serve additional terms.

 Article VI – Duties of the Officers